tbekas/BLE-Gamepad-Client/docs/Auto_scan_feature.md

 # Changing the default behavior

-You can disable auto-scan by calling the static method `BLEControllerRegistry::disableAutoScan()` before initializing any `BLEController` instance with `begin()`.
+You can disable auto-scan by calling the static method `BLEGamepadClient::disableAutoScan()` before initializing any `BLEController` instance with `begin()`.
 If you do so, you will need to manually manage scanning—i.e., starting and stopping it as needed.